-In accordance with the State Board of Education rules governing the Administration of the Protection of Persons from Restraint Act, the following definitions apply for purposes of this regulation and accompanying policy.
+The following definitions apply for purposes of this regulation and accompanying policy.

-- Restraint means any method or device used to involuntarily limit freedom of movement, including but not limited to bodily physical force, mechanical devices, chemicals and seclusion. - Physical restraint means the use of bodily, physical force to involuntarily limit an individual's freedom of movement.
-"Physical restraint" does not include: - holding of a student for less than five minutes by a staff person for the protection of the student or others; - brief holding of a student by one adult for the purpose of calming or b. comforting the student; - minimal physical contact for the purpose of safely escorting a student from C. one area to another; - d. minimal physical contact for the purpose of assisting the student in completing a task or response. - Mechanical restraint means a physical device used to involuntarily restrict the movement of a student or the movement or normal function of the student's body.
-"Mechanical restraint" does not include: - devices recommended by a physician, occupational therapist or physical therapist and agreed to by a student's IEP team or Section 504 team and used in accordance with the student's Individualized Education Program (IEP) or Section 504 plan; - protective devices such as helmets, mitts, and similar devices used to prevent b. self-injury and in accordance with a student's IEP or Section 504 plan; - adaptive devices to facilitate instruction or therapy and used as C. recommended by an occupational therapist or physical therapist, and consistent with a student's IEP or Section 504 plan; or - positioning or securing devices used to allow treatment of a student's d. medical needs. - Chemical restraint means administering medication to a student (including medications prescribed by the student's physician) on an as needed basis for the sole purpose of involuntarily limiting the student's freedom of movement.
-"Chemical restraint" does not include: - prescription medication that is regularly administered to the student for medical reasons other than to restrain the student's freedom of movement (e.g. Asthma-cort, medications used to treat mood disorders or ADHD, Glucagon); or - the administration of medication for voluntary or life-saving medical procedures (e.g. EpiPens, Diastat). - Seclusion means the placement of a student alone in a room from which egress is involuntarily prevented.
-"Seclusion" does not mean: - placement of a student in residential services in the student's room for the night; or - b. time-out.

-- 6 Time-out is the removal of the student from potentially rewarding people or situations.
+- Restraint means any method or device used to involuntarily limit freedom 1. of movement, including but not limited to bodily physical force, mechanical devices, chemicals and seclusion. - Physical restraint means the use of bodily, physical force to involuntarily limit an individual's freedom of movement.
+"Physical restraint" does not include: - holding of a student for less than five minutes by a staff person for the protection of the student or others: - brief holding of a student by one adult for the purpose of calming or comforting the student; - minimal physical contact for the purpose of safely escorting a student from C. one area to another: - d minimal physical contact for the purpose of assisting the student in completing a task or response. - Mechanical restraint means a physical device used to involuntarily restrict the movement of a student or the movement or normal function of the student's body.
+"Mechanical restraint" does not include: - devices recommended by a physician, occupational therapist or physical therapist and agreed to by a student's IEP team or Section 504 team and used in accordance with the student's Individualized Education Program (IEP) or Section 504 plan: - protective devices such as helmets, mitts, and similar devices used to prevent self-injury and in accordance with a student's IEP or Section 504 plan; - adaptive devices to facilitate instruction or therapy and used as C. recommended by an occupational therapist or physical therapist, and consistent with a student's IEP or Section 504 plan; or - positioning or securing devices used to allow treatment of a student's medical needs. - Chemical restraint means administering medication to a student (including medications prescribed by the student's physician) on an as needed basis for the sole purpose of involuntarily limiting the student's freedom of movement.
+"Chemical restraint" does not include: - prescription medication that is regularly administered to the student for medical reasons other than to restrain the student's freedom of movement (e.g. Asthma-cort, medications used to treat mood disorders or ADHD, Glucagon): or - the administration of medication for voluntary or life-saving medical procedures (e.g. EpiPens, Diastat). - Seclusion means the placement of a student alone in a room from which egress is involuntarily prevented.
+"Seclusion" does not mean: - placement of a student in residential services in the student's room for the niaht; or - time-out. - Time-out is the removal of the student from potentially rewarding people or situations.
 A time-out is not used primarily to confine the student, but to limit accessibility to reinforcement.
-In time-out, the student is not physically prevented from leaving the designed time-out area and is effectively monitored by staff. - Emergency means serious, probable, imminent threat of bodily injury to self or others with the present ability to effect such bodily injury.
+In time-out, the student is not physically

+- prevented from leaving the designed time-out area and is effectively monitored by staff. - Emergency means serious, probable, imminent threat of bodily injury to self or others with the present ability to effect such bodily injury.
 Emergency includes situation in which the student creates such a threat by abusing or destroying property. - Bodily injury means physical pain, illness or any impairment of physical or mental condition as defined in C.R.S.
-18-1-901(3)(c). - State Board Rules mean the State Board of Education rules governing the 9.
-Administration of the Protection of Persons from Restraint Act, 1CCR 301-45. - 10.
+18-1-901(3)(c). - State Board Rules mean the State Board of Education rules governing the Administration of the Protection of Persons from Restraint Act, 1CCR 301-45. - 10.
 Parent shall be as defined by the State Board rules.